SP Services

 h.
 Venture Debt

-This option of funding is available with the venture-backed companies.
-In these companies, investment is made by specialized banks or non-bank lenders in order to fulfill the working capital requirement like the purchase of inventory & equipment.
+This option of funding is available with venture-backed companies.
+In these companies, investment is made by specialized banks or non-bank lenders in order to fulfil the working capital requirement like the purchase of inventory & equipment.

 Startup Stages